MetythornPenn/autocrop_kh/README.md

-# Autocrop
+# Autocrop_kh

 #### Automatic Document Segmentation and Cropping for Khmer IDs, Passport and Documents

-Autocrop is a Python package for automatic document segmentation and cropping, with a focus on Khmer IDs, Passport and other documents.
+Autocrop_kh is a Python package for automatic document segmentation and cropping, with a focus on Khmer IDs, Passport and other documents.
 It uses a DeepLabV3 model training on Khmer ID, Passport document datasets to accurately segment and extract documents from images.

 License: [Apache-2.0 License](https://github.com/MetythornPenn/sdab/blob/main/LICENSE)